RoyalIcing/flambeau/docs/reducers.md

 currently iterated reducer’s result for the introspection method.
 - `toArray()`: returns an array of results of every reducer for this introspection method.
+- `singleton()`: expects there to be only one reducer, returning its result.
+Throws an exception if zero or more than one reducer responded.

 ```javascript
 const combinedResult = currentActionSet.getConsensus.yourIntrospectionID({